do-community/cloud_haiku/README.md

 Note that due to the "creativity" of the English language it's possible for the syllable counting library to be off.
 If your pull request fails a test and you think that's in error, please follow up with a comment.

+### What is a pull Request
+Doc here to explain what a pull request is

 ### Submit a Pull Request

 We're happy to merge valid pull requests to this repository!
 Any pull request that follows the formatting guidelines above will be brought into this project.